 Dr Li has special interest in Women’s and Children’s health, Infertility, Travel Medicine, Preventative medicine, and minor Surgical Procedures.
 Being a dedicated christian as well, Dr Li is passionate about making a difference in one's life through her work.

-In the community, Dr Li is also the Chair of the Networking & Family Medicine Subcommittee of the Australian Chinese Medical Association, a professional organization that is formed by registered medical practitioners in NSW.
+In the community, Dr Li was also the Chair of the Networking & Family Medicine Subcommittee of the Australian Chinese Medical Association in 2019-2020, a professional organization that is formed by registered medical practitioners in NSW.
 Furthermore, Dr Li is also the inaugural President of the Sun Yet-Sen University of Medical Sciences Sydney Alumni Association.
 With her strong track record of voluntary work in the community, in 2019, Dr Li was recognized and presented by Mr Mark Coure MP for the St George Community Award in the category of Individual Volunteer Achievement Award.
 With her exemplary service to the organization, she has also been awarded President Appreciation Award of the Australian Chinese Medical Association in 2019.

 Dr Li speaks fluent Cantonese, Mandarin and Hakka, in addition to English.